matsen/notes/_posts/2013-06-23-evol2013-morning-session-2.md

 * Build trees with UPGMA
 * Knit them back together.
 Because UPGMA is ultrametric, can take a subset of sequences, build a bigger tree, then knit back together.

+Can see a whole continuum of richness and diversity at any distance groupings.
+In particular, can look beyond first drop which appears to be sequencing error.
+Perform taxonomic classification by tree inclusion.